ashhh0120/inspiro-privacy-policy/README.md

-# inspiro-privacy-policy
+# Inspiro Privacy Policy

-Public Privacy Policy for Inspiro apps (Pinterest staging integration)
+This repository hosts the public Privacy Policy page for Inspiro apps, including the Pinterest (staging) integration.